 - TubeMogul scored higher in 7 areas: Overall Rating, Career Opportunities, Senior Management, Culture & Values, CEO Approval, % Recommend to a friend and Positive Business Outlook.

-- MediaMath scored higher in 2 areas: Compensation & Benefits and Work-life balance.
+- MediaMath scored higher in 1 area: Work-life balance.

 What Employees Say